LittleGreenViper/OriginalBMLTApp/README.md

 * Fixed a couple of issues with the placement of the text items on the individual meeting display page.
 * Changed the Root URI of the NA Australia variant.
 * Raised minimum OS Support Level to 7.0.
+* Fixed the display of the meeting details so that the map is displayed as large as possible.

 *Version 2.7.3*